-- On Linux: At the console prompt, change to the /opt/microfocus/zenworks/bin directory, then enter: - ./microfocus-zenworks-configure -Z -c CreateExtractorPacks - 2 When prompted to select the packages to be rebuilt, (by default, only the Agent Network Package Windows is selected), do one of the following: - To rebuild only the default package, press Enter. - To rebuild additional packages, type the number corresponding to a package, then press Enter twice. - For example, if you type 2, then press Enter twice, the Agent Network Package Windows (default) and Agent Complete Package Windows are rebuilt. - ◆ To rebuild all the packages, type 2, 3, 4, 5, 6, 7 then press Enter twice. - To rebuild all the packages, type 2, 3, 4 then press Enter twice.
+- 1 Do one of the following: - On Windows: At the command prompt, enter: - On Linux: At the console prompt, change to the directory, then enter: - 2 When prompted to select the packages to be rebuilt, (by default, only the Agent Network Package Windows is selected), do one of the following: - To rebuild only the default package, press Enter. - To rebuild additional packages, type the number corresponding to a package, then press Enter twice.